Quantum conditional entropies from convex trace functionals: Convexity properties of the trivariate trace functional

-Since $C_*$ is invertible, it lies in the interior of the set of density matrices.
+Since $A$ is invertible, $C_*$ is also invertible by Lemma \ref{main Theorem}, and hence it lies in the interior of the set of density matrices.
 Hence, the derivative is well-defined in all directions and must vanish identically.
 This forces the preceding inequality to be an equality (see Remark \ref{remark on optimality}).
 Since $S$ is arbitrary, this in turn implies that the integral in \eqref{vanishing derivative} is proportional to the identity matrix.
 Since the identity does not have non-zero off-diagonal entries in any basis, by expanding the integral in terms of the eigenbasis of $C_*$, one can observe that $C_*$ and $C_*^{-\frac{r}{2}} \Tr_1\left| A(I \otimes B C_*^{\frac{r}{2}}) \right|^{2s} C_*^{-\frac{r}{2}}$ commute.
 This enables us to solve the integral to obtain

 where we used \eqref{inversesquaredint}.
 Consequently, we obtain

 as desired. \end{proof}

 \begin{corollary} Let $(r,s)$ be as above, and let $\mathcal{H}_1$ be trivial.
 Then,